-• 0.02% of net sales proceeds in the event of an underlying asset sale on certain assets.
+→ 0.03% of net sales proceeds in the event of an underlying asset sale on certain assets.

 Royalty payments are made on a semi-annual basis on March 31 and September 30 of each year reflecting sales in the preceding half calendar year period.
-The payment for the first half of 2021 will be payable to the Company on September 30, 2021, reflecting a net sales royalty for the period January 1, 2021 to June 30, 2021.
+The payment for the first half of 2021 was payable to the Company on September 30, 2021, reflecting a net sales royalty for the period January 1, 2021 to June 30, 2021.
 As the majority of these sales occurred prior to Sandstorm's acquisition of the Vale Royalties, the Company has recognized these accrued amounts as a pre-acquisition receivable and made a corresponding reduction to the cost base of the royalty.
-Subsequent to the balance sheet date, the Company made an additional \$8.1 million investment in the Vale Royalties on similar pro-rata terms.
+The Vale pre-acquisition receivable was received by the Company on October 1, 2021.